payne911/marvelous-bob/common/README.md

 # Common
-Used for utilities and DTOs used by both the Client and the Server.
+Any code that might be used by both the Client and Server (such as DTOs) is localed in here.